-Capture using Websnap
+Capture HTML Previews using Websnap

-The websnap-tool is a Windows-application that contains a browser.
+Websnap is a Windows-application that contains a browser.

 A domain expert can navigate through the application.
 He gets notified when new strings are detected and can create a preview.
-During navigation he has an overview of all texts that do not have context yet.
+During navigation, he has an overview of all texts that do not have context yet.
 The captured previews can be uploaded to the Rigi server and made available to translators and reviewers.
 It is possible to create a baseline project.
 This is useful if you have a large application that is already translated into many languages.
 This way, you only have to create previews for the new features.

 Note: Websnap has a separate module that enables capturing HTML Previews of Microsoft .Net WPF applications.